 Complaining about a therapist

-The British Psychoanalytic Council adopted a complaints procedure on 16 April 2007 (latest revision, February 2011).
-This procedure applies to all registrants of the BPC, that is all those practitioners who appear in our annual register (and in the Finding a Therapist section of this website), as well as to trainees currently enrolled on BPC-accredited clinical training courses.
+The British Psychoanalytic Council's complaints procedure applies to all registrants of the BPC, that is all those practitioners who appear in our annual register (and in the Finding a Therapist section of this website).

 If you are a patient engaged in psychoanalytic psychotherapy, you have the right to expect your therapist to practise in a safe, effective and appropriate manner.
 Our job is to ensure that our registrants have the health and character, as well as the necessary skills and knowledge, to do their job safely and effectively.